 - Go to Settings > Extensions > Installed Extensions > Authentication Systems.

-- Click the Edit (pencil) icon at far right of the
+- Click the Edit (pencil) icon at the far right of the

 - Go to the Site Settings tab and set the following fields: